LuTaP15/Digitaler_Casemanager/README.md

 Specifically, the Digital Case Manager is a tool designed to help these individuals manage their workload and care responsibilities more effectively.

-For more information about the project, visit the official website 🔍: https://www.init-owl.de/en/research/projects/detail/innovative-unterstuetzung-fuer-unternehmen-und-pflegende-erwerbstaetige-bei-der-vereinbarkeit-von-beruf-und-pflege-1/
+🔍 For more information about the project, visit the official website:

+https://www.init-owl.de/en/research/projects/detail/innovative-unterstuetzung-fuer-unternehmen-und-pflegende-erwerbstaetige-bei-der-vereinbarkeit-von-beruf-und-pflege-1/

 For any inquiries, please email 📧 paul.wunderlich@th-owl.de